LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 ## About the REST API

 Tick History's REST API is a Representational State Transfer (REST)-compliant API that programmatically exposes Tick History functionality on the DataScope Select platform.
 Client applications can be written in most programming languages, such as C#, C++, Visual Basic, Java, Python, Objective-C, and Swift.
 Basically the REST API can be used with a [REST API toolkit](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/learning?content=8713&type=learning_material_item) or by communicating directly with the server using HTTPS.
 However using REST API toolkit has some limitation when user want to deploy .NET application on cross platform environment as the toolkit was created with .NET Framework 4.x which support windows platform only.
 Cloud environment such as AWS Lambda supports only function code in C# using the .NET Core SDK 2.x.
 As a result it causes the application which built with REST API toolkit unable to works on Linux or macOS and also the AWS.
-To deploy .NET application on other platform, .NET developer has to implement the application with .NET Core SDK.
+More information about limitation of the Toolkit will be provided next topic.
+However to deploy .NET application on other platform, developer can implement the application with .NET Core SDK.
 And they have to use .NET Core functionality to communicate directly over HTTPS.
 It just like working with other programming languages such as Java and Python.

-## Limitation of REST API Toolkit
+### Limitation of REST API Toolkit

 This section describing the issue when using the REST API Toolkit on macOS or Linux.
 At the time we write this article, we understand that the Toolkit has the following limitation.